dbh201/eveBackend/README.md

 1. Items
    1. - [x] Convert item ID to name
    1. - [x] Convert item name to ID
+   1. - [ ] Get a list of item IDs in a market group by group name
+   1. - [ ] Get a list of item names in a market group by group ID
+   1. - [ ] Get a list of ID/name pairs in a market group by group name
+   1. - [ ] Get a list of ID/name pairs in a market group by group ID
+1. Market Groups
-   1. - [ ] Get item group ID for an item by ID
+   1. - [ ] Get item market group ID for an item by ID
-   1. - [ ] Get item group name for an item by ID
+   1. - [ ] Get item market group name for an item by ID
-   1. - [ ] Get item group ID for an item by name
+   1. - [ ] Get item market group ID for an item by name
-   1. - [ ] Get item group name for an item by name
+   1. - [ ] Get item market group name for an item by name
+   1. - [ ] Get item market group ID/name pair for an item by ID
-   1. - [ ] Get a list of item IDs in a group by group name
+   1. - [ ] Get heirarchy of market group IDs for an item by ID
-   1. - [ ] Get a list of item names for a group by group ID
+   1. - [ ] Get heirarchy of market group names for an item by ID
+   1. - [ ] Get heirarchy of market group IDs for an item by name
-   1. - [ ] Get a list of ID/name pairs for a group by group name
+   1. - [ ] Get heirarchy of market group names for an item by name
-   1. - [ ] Get a list of ID/name pairs for a group by group ID
+   1. - [ ] Get heirarchy of market group ID/name pairs for an item by ID

 1. Regions
   - [ ] Convert region ID to name
    1. - [ ] Convert region name to ID